broadinstitute/gatk-sv/website/docs/advanced/docker/deploy/manual.md

 ## Setup

 ### Runtime environment {#runtime}

-Although building GATK-SV Docker images on non-Linux machines is possible, it may result in unsuccessful builds or images incompatible with the workflow execution runtime, especially on MacBooks with M1 chips.
-To ensure reproducibility, we strongly recommend building images on a Linux machine.
+Currently, GATK-SV Docker images can only be built on the `linux/amd64` platform, which is a machine running Linux OS on x86-64 architecture.
+Images build on Apple M1 (`linux/arm64`) are not currently supported.
 You can use a local Linux machine or obtain a virtual machine from a cloud platform.

 You may follow the steps in the [GCP](https://cloud.google.com/compute/docs/instances/create-start-instance#publicimage)